Letian-Wang/Server-Policy/README.md

                         ssh {user_account}@0.tcp.ngrok.io -p12783

             3. If you cannont log in, it is highly possible that the port_num is changed.
 Check and ask for the update in the "stack-overflow" channel on slack

+            4. If you're first time using ssh, it's recommended to refer to the "Detailed tutorial on ssh", so that no further trouble is made to other users.

 #### 3. Rule: do not manipulate others' account and the backend files before communicating with others and the server manager.

 #### 4. Recommendation: create your own virtual environment, so you're free to set your own settings and avoid setting conflict.

-#### 5. Recomendation: If you're not sure about using ssh, it's recommended to refer to the "Detailed tutorial on ssh", so that no further trouble is made to other users.

-That's all!
-Enjoy your time with the server!